belle2/basf2/online_book/workflowmanagement/b2luigi.rst

     **Prerequisites**:

-        * access to kekcc.
+        * access to kekcc
-        * grid-certificate for gbasf2.
+        * grid-certificate for gbasf2

     **Questions**: